 Over the years, we have discovered that many clients are falsely accused by their spouses or family members.
 There are many reasons false reports are made in domestic cases.
 Insecurity, infidelity, financial distress, stress at work and issues relating to children often can form the basis for a false or exaggerated accusation.

 The legal team at Morris Law Firm, P.A. will carefully review the facts and circumstances of each case and personally investigate the evidence the prosecution has obtained for their case.
 With our representation, the client can rest assured that we will actively pursue all evidence and witnesses that will assist in obtaining a favorable outcome.

 Potential defenses include:

-Not just in Florida, but in the entire nation, domestic violence cases are subjective.
-If you are the victim of false or exaggerated accusations, you need a lawyer on your side.
+Domestic violence cases are subjective throughout the country.
+If you are the victim of false or exaggerated accusations, a lawyer can help you combat them.
 We can guide you on how to proceed and how to protect yourself.
 In cases that can lack hard evidence, any shred of doubt is enough to protect you from lies.

-Our attorney will not only look into the actual alleged event, but will also examine the arrest for any rights violations.
-If you’re Miranda Rights have been violated or there has been any other prosecutorial malfeasance, then that is grounds for dismissal.
-A cool head and strong legal advice will be needed, and Attorney Melinda Morris can provide both.
+Our attorney will not only look into the actual alleged event, but also will examine the arrest for any rights violations.
+If your Miranda Rights have been violated or there has been any other prosecutorial malfeasance, that could be grounds for dismissal.
+Attorney Melinda Morris can provide both a cool head and strong legal advice.

 |What is Domestic Violence?|